Sheryl Crow: 1998–1999: The Globe Sessions and live album

 Crow collaborated on Scott Weiland's 1998 album, 12 Bar Blues.
 Also in 1998, Crow released The Globe Sessions.
 During this period, she discussed in interviews having gone through a deep depression, and there was speculation about a brief affair with Eric Clapton.
-The debut single from this album, "My Favorite Mistake", was rumored to be about Clapton, but Crow says otherwise—that the song is about a philandering ex-boyfriend.Entertainment Weekly, September 25, 1998, p.
-42, recovered on November 2, 2005.
+The debut single from this album, "My Favorite Mistake", was rumored to be about Clapton, but Crow says otherwise—that the song is about a philandering ex-boyfriend.
 Crow has refused to say who the song was about, telling Billboard magazine on the release of her album, "Oh, there will be just so much speculation, and because of that there's great safety and protection in the fact that people will be guessing so many different people and I'm the only person who will ever really know.
 I'm really private about who I've had relationships with, and I don't talk about them in the press.
 I don't even really talk about them with the people around me."
 Despite the difficulties in recording the album, Crow told the BBC in 2005 that, "My favorite single is 'My Favorite Mistake'.
 It was a lot of fun to record and it's still a lot of fun to play."
-The album won Best Rock Album at the 1999 Grammy Awards.
+The album won Best Rock Album at the 41st Annual Grammy Awards in 1999.
 It was re-released in 1999, with a bonus track, Crow's cover of the Guns N' Roses song "Sweet Child o' Mine", which was included on the soundtrack of the film Big Daddy.
-The song won the 1999 Grammy for Best Female Rock Vocal Performance.
+The song won a Grammy for Best Female Rock Vocal Performance at the 42nd Annual Grammy Awards in 2000.
 Other singles included "There Goes the Neighborhood", "Anything but Down", and "The Difficult Kind".
-Crow won the 2001 Grammy for Best Female Rock Vocal Performance for "There Goes the Neighborhood".
+Crow's live recording of "There Goes the Neighborhood" won a Grammy for Best Female Rock Vocal Performance at the 43rd Annual Grammy Awards in 2001.
 The Globe Sessions peaked at No. 5 on the Billboard 200 chart, achieving US sales of 2 million as of January 2008.
 Later in 1998, Crow took part in a live concert in tribute to Burt Bacharach, contributing vocals on "One Less Bell to Answer".